pvto/pvto.github.io/_posts/2015-09-22-bleeding-an-ensemble-sort.md

 [4b-2](https://github.com/pvto/java-sort-experiments/blob/master/bleedsort-4b2-times.txt)
 [5](https://github.com/pvto/java-sort-experiments/blob/master/bleedsort-5-times.txt),
 there are many kinds of errors and biases in them.
+My results are not scientifically accurate, but they indicate that a great deal can be done towards a robust general intelligence for sorting large arrays.
 What I wanted was quick insight into my developing algorithms, not a solid record of their value.
 More thorough data could be gathered later if I succeeded well enough.